wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 #### 2.7 Inline newsletter button
 If you want to put a newsletter checkmark near the selected payment method you can do so by going to _Inline newsletter_ on your settings page and choosing _Show inline_.

+### 3. Remarks
+Please note that some settings are also cached on the lightspeed servers, this causes existing shoppingcarts not to update.
+For example when changing the order of payment methods, old shoppingcarts will keep the old ordering.
+While testing changes these issues can be fixed by updating the shoppingcart by adding a new item or updating the quantity of a existing item.
+Newly created shopping cards after changing are not affected.